uhj130/Team3_Tertris/README.md

 To play, go to the page where you see this file and click "Clone" or "Code" on the top - right hand side.
 Then download to zip folder, extract it and run main.py!

-Please leave your comments and star the project!
+Please leave your feedback in the comments and star the project!

 Download Python Here: https://www.python.org/downloads/